mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 ## Decentralization Techniques {#techniques}

-In the context of Internet standardization, decentralization is a two-step process: first assessing the nature of consolidation risk, followed by the application of techniques to reduce or mitigate it.
-The subsections below examine some of these techniques.
+Over time, a few different techniques have been used to facilitate decentralization of Internet protocols.
+The subsection below examine some of these techniques, along with their limitations.

-Choosing the appropriate techniques for decentralization requires balancing the specific goals of the function against consolidation risk, because completely precluding all forms of consolidation through technical means is rarely achievable.
-When performed properly, decentralization might produce an outcome that still has consolidation risk, but that risk should be understood, acceptable, and, where possible and appropriate, mitigated.
+None of them is a panacea; it is not possible to completely remove all forms of consolidation risk from protocols that, at their heart, require agreement between multiple parties.
+However, when performed properly, decentralization might produce an outcome where that risk is understood, acceptable, and, where possible and appropriate, mitigated.

 Notably, decentralization does not require that provision of a function need be distributed in a particular fashion, or to a particular degree.
 For example, the Domain Name System {{?RFC1035}} is widely agreed to have acceptable consolidation risk, despite it being provided by a limited set of entities.

 ### Federation {#federation}

-A widely known technique for managing consolidation in Internet protocols is federation -- designing them in such a way that new instances of a function are easy to create and can maintain interoperability and connectivity with other instances.
+A common technique for addressing consolidation in Internet protocols is federation -- designing them in such a way that new instances of a function are easy to create and can maintain interoperability and connectivity with other instances.

 For example, SMTP {{?RFC5321}} is the basis of the e-mail suite of protocols, which has two functions that have consolidation risk: